theghostmac/bankie.go/README.md

 ## Usage

-Once the application is running, you can interact with it using a RESTful API.
+Once the application is running, you can interact with it using a RESTFul API.
 The following endpoints are available:

 - **POST /accounts**: Create a new bank account.
 Provide the account holder's name and an initial deposit amount.
 - **GET /accounts/:id**: Retrieve information about a specific account.